Skip to main content

 resource before the time indicated by the Max-Age option has passed.

-This document defines parameters used in the messages exchanged
+This document defines topic properties used in the messages exchanged

-between a client and the broker during the topic creation and
+between a client and the broker, for example during the topic

-configuration process (see Section 2.2).
-The table below summarizes
+creation and configuration process (see Section 2.2).
+Table 1

-them and specifies the CBOR key to use instead of the full
+summarizes them and specifies the CBOR key that MUST be used instead

 Note that the media type application/core-pubsub+cbor MUST be used